Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Dinner: Free evening to enjoy St. Louis and various cuisines on your own.
 Literature will be available to give you options of places to see within a short distance of the hotel.

-Evening: "Meet Me in St. Louis" (Judy Garland) will be available to watch in Room 134.
+Evening: "Meet Me in St. Louis" (Judy Garland) will be available to watch in the Broadway Meeting Room.

 Activity note: Moderate walking and some standing.